 4 people shot and killed on Chicago-area Blue Line train, suspect in custody

-CHICAGO (CBS) — Four people were killed in a mass shooting on a train in Forest Park Blue on Monday morning.
+CHICAGO (CBS) — Four people were killed in a mass shooting on a Blue Line train in Forest Park on Monday morning.

 According to Forest Park police, the four victims were shot on a westbound train at 711 Desplaines Ave. shortly before 5:30 a.m.